Balint0928/quartz/content/Core Rules/f_Combat/f_Combat Actions/Dash Action.md

   - action
   - combat
 ---
-You can take another Move action.
+You can move up to your speed as an action.